We're hiring a Tax Advocate - Join our team!

 To Apply:

-Please submit a resume and brief covering letter addressed to Helaine Boyd, Executive Director at helaine@disabilityalliancebc.org No phone calls or faxes please.
+Please submit a resume and brief cover letter addressed to Cynthia Minh (Director, Tax AID & Access RDSP at cynthia@dabc.ca using the subject heading “Job Application: Tax AID Advocate.”
+No phone calls please.

-Applications are due no later than midnight on January 29, 2023.
+Applications are due no later than 4:30 p.m. on July 15, 2025.
 DABC welcomes all applications, however, only shortlisted applicants will be contacted for an interview.
-Interviews will be conducted in February and the position start date will be as soon as possible.

-Disability Alliance BC (DABC) is seeking passionate and motivated volunteers to support our front-desk reception as we work to bring back our advocacy work in-person at our office in downtown Vancouver.
-DABC is a provincial, cross-disability non-profit, charitable organization that champions issues impacting the lives of people with disabilities through our direct services, community partnerships, advocacy, research and publications.
+Disability Alliance BC (DABC) is seeking passionate and motivated volunteers to support our front-desk reception at our office in downtown Vancouver.
+DABC is a provincial, cross-disability non-profit, charitable organization that promotes a more inclusive and equitable society for people with all disabilities through direct services, community partnerships, systemic advocacy, research, and publications.

 Our reception volunteers are often the first face or voice that a client interacts with when connecting with DABC.
 They exhibit an empathetic and professional attitude and respond to inquiries about our services.
 DABC provides a variety of services that assist clients with applying for provincial and federal disability benefits, Disability Tax Credit, Registered Disability Savings Plan, tax filings and tax credits, legal aid, and wheelchair accessible housing.
-Reception volunteers will be trained and mentored on an ongoing basis through regular supervision from the Advocacy Access Administrative Assistant, Advocacy Access Program Manager and the Access RDSP Program Manager.
+Reception volunteers will be trained and mentored on an ongoing basis through regular supervision from the Advocacy Access Reception Coordinator, Advocacy Access Program Manager and Director of Tax AID and Access RDSP Programs.
 All of our current reception volunteers have lived experience with a disability.

 Our Reception Volunteers: